NLnetLabs/CSWDNS/html/part1b.md

-% Set up an Authoratative Name Server using NSD
+% Set up an Authoritative Name Server using NSD

 We will start with setting up a single authoritative nameserver.
 We will start with installing an authoritative nameserver on: auth-*\<team nr\>*.do.dns-school.org.